poliorcetics/named-arguments-rfc/0000-named-arguments-rfc.md

 > DISCLAIMER: I did not read _everything_ in details, it is possible I missed things.
 I at least
 > skimmed quickly over all of those listed below.

-### Relevants discussions
+### Relevant discussions

 Here are some past discussions on IRLO and past RFCs:

 1. The [Wishlist issue](https://github.com/rust-lang/rfcs/issues/323) says named arguments (and other features) are thought about but the design space must be studied before rushing into one solution that will later prove insufficient or even plain wrong.
-Even if this RFC is not approved I hope the section below about other programming languages listing the different possibilites chosen by others will help future RFCs that will attempt to tackle this or something similar.
+Even if this RFC is not approved I hope the section below about other programming languages listing the different possibilities chosen by others will help future RFCs that will attempt to tackle this or something similar.
 1. The (I think) [first RFC to propose them](https://github.com/rust-lang/rfcs/pull/257) introduced them in conjunction with _default parameters_ and was closed as postponed.
 Some remarks on this